marcinwiacek/pl1/project10_gen2/readme.md

 2. free Vivado version from https://www.xilinx.com/support/download.html (needs free registration;
 after installing needs installing drivers for cables and adding board definition;
 update tool can be started with binary xic/xic)
-3. board
+3. FPGA board

 **It doesn't have any sense**

-I will remind you August 1991 and Linus Torvalds:
+I will remind August 1991 and Linus Torvalds:

 "I'm doing a (free) operating system (just a hobby, won't be big and professional like gnu) for 386(486) AT clones.
 This has been brewing since april, and is starting to get ready.
 I'd like any feedback on things people like/dislike in minix, as my OS resembles it somewhat (same physical layout of the file-system (due to practical reasons) among other things)."